-Book chapters, journal articles, and excerpts from other published materials, whether in print or online, may be disseminated to students via learning management systems such as Blackboard without permission from publishers or rightsholders under certain conditions specified within U.S. copyright law.
+Book chapters, journal articles, and excerpts from other published materials, whether in print or online, may be disseminated to students via learning management systems such as Brightspace without permission from publishers or rightsholders under certain conditions specified within U.S. copyright law.
 Below are best practices to assist in determining whether any proposed use of such material would meet these conditions.

 Best Practices: